California Motorcycle Accident Lawyers

 - Loss of enjoyment of life, if your injuries stop you from doing things you once enjoyed.

-- Punitive damages, in rare cases where the other party’s actions showed extreme recklessness or intentional harm.
+- Punitive damages may be available in rare cases where the other party’s actions showed extreme recklessness or intentional harm.
 For example, if a driver was racing through traffic while under the influence.

 - How serious your injuries are and how they affect your life.